—- Eyewitness account —-

 It was like D-Day only in reverse – screen right to screen left: Hueys, Chinooks and Sea-Stallions all zipped overhead and away from Cap St Jacque.
 Death of a Nation.
 Digitally remastered on Blu-Ray with surround sound, depicting a “Charlon Heston” type with wide-spread arms in Apocalyptic plague of single-piloted choppers dotting the sky.

-Leaf-like boats battered and beaten swung up and down, sideway but slowly out of bazooka range.
+Leaf-like boats battered and beaten swung up and down, sideway to stay out of bazooka range.
 Under the watching eyes of world opinion and world press, a single-engine was hit causing huge splashes against an already bleak Vung-Tau sky.
 NBC footage showed what was transpiring that day (Last Days of Vietnam).

 What started out with a boating incident (Tonkin) closed out with a boating incident (Vung Tau).

-We wrenched rain waters from the “hole” of our poncho (first and last camping trip by our entire family, with adults holding each corner of the tent) to drink and passed around a single bag of instant noodle.
-9 people like a scene from Polanski’s the Pianist (cutting a brown-sugar cube with a pocketknife).
+We wrenched rain waters from the camping “hole” of our poncho (first and last camping trip by our entire family, with adults holding each corner) to drink.
+A single bag of instant noodle for 9 like a scene from Polanski’s the Pianist (cutting a brown-sugar cube by dad’s pocketknife).
 When danger passed hunger emerged.

-Technically, when you got transferred to a battleship (USS Blue Ridge?). it was as good as setting foot on US soil, our Ellis-Island moment.
+Technically, when you got transferred to a battleship (USS Blue Ridge?) or any ship it was as good as setting foot on US soil, our Ellis-Island moment.

 Unsteady on a swaying gangway. we were however not greeted by any Statue of Liberty.
-Our TSA checkpoint started with an oil-drum filled with freshly confiscated guns and knives.
+Our “TSA” checkpoint was an oil-drum filled with freshly confiscated guns and knives.
 A navy sentry eyeballed all carry-on.
-Leaning to peak over the person ahead of the line, I saw an open Samsonite sardine-pack with gold bars (glistening like les poisons doré– in the Au Marche poem I learned in French school).
+Leaning to peak over the person ahead in line, the giraffe in me saw an open Samsonite sardine-pack with gold bars (glistening like les poisons doré– in the Au Marche poem I learned at French school).

 Not everyone made their escape as hastily.